-The KCG591E can be switched between inhibit and loss of mains mode using the control inputs.
-One N/C contact on the Generator Circuit Breaker and one on the Mains Circuit Breaker, wired as shown below.
+Operational modes are selected by one N/C contact on the Generator Circuit Breaker and one on the Mains Circuit Breaker, wired as shown below.

-Reset, Inhibit.
+Reset, Inhibi

 With contact closed to terminal 14 all operation is inhibited.
-Contact closure to terminal 14 will also re-set any previous failure condition.
+Contact closure to terminal 14 will also reset any previous failure condition.